XZhu201/octopus-zxs-tools/README.md

 # octopus-zxs-tools
- useful tools for octopus input/output
+Useful tools for octopus input/output.

+I am new to python.
+Some codes may not be efficient!